gabrie30/bran-muffins/README.md

 - 4 cups butter milk
 - 2 cups apple sauce or greek yogurt

-Combine then bake for 20 mins at 425
+Combine then bake for 20 mins at 425, when cooled bag and put in freezer.
+To eat microwave for 55 seconds on high cut in half and add butter.